-New Imaging Technologies for Heritage: an Islamicate Celestial Globe in the National Museum of Scotland
+- New Imaging Technologies for Heritage: an Islamicate Celestial Globe in the National Museum of Scotland, 2020-21

-With Prof. Melissa Terras (Centre for Data, Culture & Society, University of Edinburgh) and Dr. Tayce Phillipson (National Museum of Scotland), our project focuses on an important scientific instrument on display in the National Museum: a seventeenth-century celestial globe bearing an inscription identifying its maker as Diya’ al-Din Muhammad, and its year and place of production, 1074 AH/1663-64 CE in Lahore, in present-day Pakistan.
+This project focused on an important scientific instrument on display in the National Museum: a seventeenth-century celestial globe bearing an inscription identifying its maker as Diya’ al-Din Muhammad, and its year and place of production, 1074 AH/1663-64 CE in Lahore, in present-day Pakistan.
 The globe was cast as a solid sphere, using the lost-wax technique, an innovation that is attributed to this maker’s family and their Lahore workshop.

-The project begins in 2020-21 with a postgraduate internship.
-Natasha Sivanandan, MSc candidate in the History of Art, Theory and Display, is researching the materials and techniques of the globe’s facture in preparation for the project’s ultimately aim: to investigate the materiality and craft technique of the object through the heritage application of new digital medical imaging techniques, such as microtomography (Micro-CT).
+This phase focused on the materials and techniques of the globe’s facture in preparation for the project’s ultimate aim: to investigate the materiality and craft technique of the object through the heritage application of new digital medical imaging techniques, such as microtomography (Micro-CT).
 Enabling scholars to ‘see’ inside objects and to determine the elemental composition of materials, such techniques will help us move beyond art history’s traditional emphasis on surface and elements visible to the naked eye, and to construct a more complex object biography for this object, one based on materiality, facture, change and mobility.